file-format/Products/content/en/presentation/javascript/node-pptx/index.md

 <h2 class="h2title">What is Node-PPTX?</h2>
 <p>Node-PPTX is an open-source pure JavaScript library that allows software developers to read, write, compose and manipulate PPTX files.
 The library provided functionality for creating a brand new file from scratch as well as modifying an existing PPTX file.
-The library offers very user-friendly features and provides the capability to generate presentations with just a couple of JavaScript commands.</p>
+The library offers user-friendly features and provides the capability to generate presentations with just a couple of JavaScript commands.</p>
 <p>The library has provided support for several important features such as creating a presentation from scratch, modifying presentation, setting text direction, adding slides, removing slides, reordering slides, formatting options, applying master slides, adding slide numbers, adding content to slides and many more.</p>

 {{< /SinglePage/PageBody/tab/text >}}